Nature of Operations and Summary of Significant Accounting Policies

 The following table presents assets and liabilities that are measured and recognized at fair value as of December 31, 2012 on a recurring and non-recurring basis:

-As of December 31, 2012, the Company recorded derivative liabilities as a result of: (i) the variable maturity conversion feature (VMCO) in its convertible notes payable; (ii) the additional security issuance feature (ASID) in its convertible notes payable notes, common stock and warrants; and (iii) warrants issued to non-employees that are treated as derivative liabilities.
+The Company recorded derivative liabilities as a result of: (i) the variable maturity conversion feature in its convertible notes payable; (ii) the additional security issuance feature in its convertible notes payable notes, common stock and warrants; and (iii) warrants issued to non-employees that are treated as derivative liabilities.
 These liabilities were valued with the assistance of a valuation consultant and consisted of Level 3 valuation techniques.
-As of June 30, 2013, the only remaining derivative liability related to the common stock and warrants.

 The Companys financial instruments consist of cash, accounts receivable, accounts payable, accrued liabilities and notes payable.
 The estimated fair value of cash, accounts receivable, accounts payable and accrued liabilities approximate their carrying amounts due to the short-term nature of these instruments.
 The carrying value of notes payable also approximates fair value because their terms are similar to those in the lending market for comparable loans with comparable risks.
 None of these instruments are held for trading purposes.